MCEMS/www/faq/index.markdown

 On-duty EMTs are paged by the Campus Safety dispatcher using a radio system and respond from wherever they are on campus.
 During the Fall 2013 semester, an EMT was on scene in an average of about four minutes of being dispatched.

+### How many calls do you respond to?

+During the 2014-2015 academic year, we responded to 172 calls including medical standby events.

 <div class="pull-right" style="max-width:40%;margin:1em;">
   <div class="thumbnail">
     <img src="/assets/images/qrs1_6289.jpg">